amangup/coding-bootcamp/lecture8/classes.md

 - It basically means that you can create new classes which are **child** classes of some class.
 That parent class is usually called **base class**.
 - When you inherit from a base class, all the data attributes and method automatically become a part of your class.
 - You can define new data attributes and methods, and use the data attributes and methods of the base class in your new methods.
 - This allows anyone to extend the functionality of a class.
+This concept can also be used to define an application interface (API) which subclasses can implement (this is illustrated in assignments).
 - If some code is written to expect an object of the base class, you can instead pass an object of the child class and that code will continue to work (unless you override a base class method _wrongly_, discussed below).

 ### Inheriting from a base class